-9.2.5 Pooled JMS Connection Objects
+9.3.5 Pooled JMS Connection Objects

-The JMS wrappers pool various session objects in order to make code like the example provided in Section 9.1.1.3, "Sending a JMS Message In a Java EE Container" more efficient.
-A pooled JMS connection is a session pool used by EJBs and servlets that use a resource-ref element in their deployment descriptor to define their JMS connection factories, as discussed in Section 9.1.1.1, "Declaring a Wrapped JMS Connection Factory."
+The JMS wrappers pool various session objects in order to make code like the example provided in Section 9.6.2, "Sending a JMS Message In a Java EE Container" more efficient.
+A pooled JMS connection is a session pool used by EJBs and servlets that use a resource-ref element in their deployment descriptor to define their JMS connection factories, as discussed in Section 9.1.1.1, "Declaring a Wrapped JMS Factory using Deployment Descriptors."

-9.2.6 Monitoring Pooled Connections
+9.3.6 Monitoring Pooled Connections